After Hurricane Dorian, The 'Wikipedia Of Maps' Came To The Rescue

 "That was the first time that the technology and tools were actually available to do open mapping at [the necessary] scale [for a disaster response]," he says.

 Since then, the number of people who participate in open mapping has grown significantly — nearly 87,000 users.
-But because open mapping is still relatively new, the expert community remains small and closely intertwined, says Engstrom (he is not personally involved with Missing Maps, but George Washington University, where he teaches, is a member.)
+But because open mapping is still relatively new, the expert community remains small and closely intertwined, says Engstrom (he is not personally involved with Missing Maps, but George Washington University, where he teaches, is a member).

 Like Wikipedia, OpenStreetMap is free and invites anyone to add and edit data.
-Because it's based on satellite imagery, mappers doesn't have to be familiar with the area they're mapping.
+Because it's based on satellite imagery, mappers don't have to be familiar with the area they're mapping.
 But more advanced mappers do regularly validate the maps to ensure that features have been interpreted and drawn correctly from the satellite images.
 Some details — like the names of neighborhoods and what buildings are being used for (homes, hospitals, schools, shops) — can only be discerned on location, so that part of the mapping is left up to members of the community or international visitors to add in.

-These maps not only serve as navigational tools to help humanitarian workers to deliver aid more quickly but also help responders more accurately identify needs in these areas by seeing what kinds of physical characteristics exist.
+These maps not only serve as navigational tools to help humanitarian workers to deliver aid more quickly, but they also help responders more accurately identify needs in these areas by seeing what kinds of physical characteristics exist.
 For example, which communities have a harder time coping with a flood because they're close to the coast and lack infrastructure?
 Is there a centrally located health center that can serve as a hub for medical relief?
 Is there an evacuation route?
 Answering these types of questions can make a big difference for a response team.

 "It's very challenging to make decisions quickly and prioritize a humanitarian response without having a real sense of who lives where, what their resilience may be to [a disaster] and their overall vulnerability levels," says Ben Leo, CEO and co-founder of Fraym, a geospatial data and analytics company, and a former senior fellow at the Center for Global Development.